doxx/doxx.net/README.md

 ```

-# **doxx.net (BETA): The Ultimate Stealth VPN and Darknet Service**
+# **doxx.net (BETA): Advanced VPN, Darknet, and Location Spoofing Platform**

-**doxx.net** is a high-performance, secure VPN and darknet service engineered for the discerning user or researcher.
-Leveraging multiple transport protocols—including **TCP**, **encrypted TCP**, and **HTTPS**—doxx.net ensures your traffic seamlessly blends with regular web activity, effectively bypassing restrictive firewalls and censorship.

-Inspired by the ingenuity of **DarkFlare**, doxx.net incorporates advanced techniques to camouflage your IP traffic as HTTPS requests, allowing it to slip through corporate firewalls undetected.
+**doxx.net** is a comprehensive privacy and security platform that combines a high-performance VPN service with advanced location spoofing capabilities.
+The platform consists of two main components:
+- **doxx.net Core**: A stealth VPN and darknet service
+- **Doxxulator**: Advanced location and browser emulation engine

+Together, these components provide a complete solution for:
+- Bypassing network restrictions and censorship
+- Location spoofing and geo-unblocking
+- Browser fingerprint manipulation
+- Secure and private communication

 Currently confirmed to bypass censorship in the following countries:
 - 🇨🇳 China